PapiLer/Reforestation/README.md

-## How many bones are in the human hand?
-A handful of them.
+## Why didn’t the skeleton cross the road?
+Because he had no guts.